 Students are expected to attend school every day that school is in session.
 Excused absences will be allowed for illness, death in the family, quarantine, court summons, physical incapacity, observance of religious holidays, and special events arranged in advance with the grade level attendance officer.
-The fact that a parent has sent a written explanation to the school does not excuse the absence.
+The fact that a parent/guardian has sent a written explanation to the school does not excuse the absence.
 An absence becomes excused only when the administration has classified the absence as such.

-An excuse form must be given to the grade level attendance officer the day the student returns to school from an absence.
-If the student does not return with an excuse the first, second or third day after an absence, the absence will be designated as unlawful (under 17 years of age) or unexcused (17 years of age or older).
+Students are required to submit a properly filled out excuse form or hand written note that clearly states the student name, student number, date of absence, reason for absence and parent/guardian signature within three days following an absence.
+The note must be submitted to the grade level attendance officer the day the student returns to school from an absence.
+If the student does not return with an excuse the first, second or third day after an absence, the absence will be designated as unexcused.

-Students who are absent for 3 or more consecutive days must submit a valid doctor's excuse upon return to school.
+Students who are absent for three or more consecutive days must submit a valid doctor's excuse upon return to school.
 A doctor's excuse is a notification on an excuse form signed by a medical practitioner verifying that the student was treated by the practitioner during the absence for an illness requiring absence from school.